Code-Institute-Submissions/patterns_for_fashion/README.md

     -   [Creating comments-system with django for the blog](https://djangocentral.com/creating-comments-system-with-django/)
     -   [Blog Post Page Pagination](https://djangocentral.com/adding-pagination-with-django/)
     -   [Full Screen Carousel on mobile](https://stackoverflow.com/questions/58760217/how-to-make-navbar-and-carousel-combined-always-full-screen/58765043#58765043)
+## Text

+Pieces of text were taken and adapted in one of the blog posts from this [link](https://www.thegoodtrade.com/features/fair-trade-clothing)

 ## Tutor Support

 Special Thanks to tutor support team for all the patience and valuable support.